Crashedmind/PlantUMLHitchhikersGuide/_sources/Stdlib/stdlibRequirements.rst.txt

         so I can show the relevant or important parts in the context of an overall diagram

-        e.g. a diagram may have 10 icons/components, but I want to highlight the one that's being discussed or changed in my current system "
+        e.g. a diagram may have 10 icons/components, but I want to highlight the ones being discussed or changed in my current system "
     "**US_THEME**", "To use, or create, a theme,